 The LSU School of Veterinary Medicine determines eligibility for classification as a Louisiana resident based on LSU System regulations and evidence provided on the application for admission and related documents.
-Regulations relate primarily to location of the home and place of employment.
-Louisiana applicants must meet all residence requirements, as stated in University regulations.
+Louisiana applicants must meet all residence requirements, as stated in University regulations, PM-31.